Arch Linux Installation Guide with Full Root Encryption

 /dev/mapper/cryptroot / ext4 defaults 0 1

-⚙️ Section 5: Method 1 – Configure System and Encryption
+Section 5: Method 1 – Configure System and Encryption

-Configure the installed system and encryption settings.
+This section covers installed system and encryption settings configuration.

 5.1 Chroot and Set Up Basics